luelhagos/jekyll-theme-EasyBook/_posts/2022_02_17_TensorBoard_PyTorch.md

-# How to Use Tensorboard with PyTorch
+---
+layout: post
+title:  "How to display images on Tensorboard PyTorch?"
+date:   2022-02-17 06:08
+categories: PyTorch
+permalink: /posts/tensorboard
+---

-Displaying images and other metrics of mnist dataset on tensorboard
+* Displaying images and other metrics of mnist dataset on tensorboard

 ```python